howisonlab/survey_proportion_ci/ProportionsExample.md

 error from sampling depends on the standard deviation of the metric in the population.
 The approach assumes that the sample standard deviation approximates the population standard deviation.
-I am a little uncertain about doing this across the 1..5 range of the questions but see [Version with wilson conf intervals](#sec-wilson)
+I am a little uncertain about doing this across the 1..5 range of the questions but see Version with wilson conf intervals, below.

 ``` r
 library(tidyverse)